docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-An array referencing all open projects.
+An array referencing all open projects; use `numProjects` to determine array size.

 **Type**